eea/art17-consultation/docs/overview/source/roles.rst

 Users that can add assessments, can also edit or mark as deleted (only for their own).
 Only one assessment can be added per (country, biogeoregion, species/habitat) pair.

+All authenticated users except for Public Users can edit the Wiki Trail and Datasheet Info pages.

 ETC/BD Expert Permissions
 -------------------------